passport/www.passportjs.org/books/concepts/oauth/profile.md

 are referred to as proof-of-possession tokens, where knowledge of the secret demonstrates proof that the application is the owner of the access token.

+When Twitter receives this request, it verifies that the access token and signature are valid and that the authorization granted permits access to the resource.
+If so, Twitter responds with information about the user.

 ```http
 HTTP/1.1 200 OK
 Content-Type: application/json